awillats/clinc/planning/writing_tasks.md

 # writing tasks

+- [ ] :eye: write methods overview 1k words
+  - find a good example of this
+- [ ] write methods sections
 ---
-- (?)
-4 main chunks of methods writing to do?
-- [ ] check methods figures
 - [.] quarantine speculative methods

-- [ ] write methods overview 1k words
-  - find a good example of this
-- [ ] write methods sections
+  - "currently in scope"
+  - "would like this to be in scope but isn't currently"
+  - "definitely future work"

 - [ ] poll CotN about circuit ambiguity, entropy
 - [ ] pandoc [crossref](https://github.com/lierdakil/pandoc-crossref) for equations, figures